bgamari/ghc-wiki-import/type-functions-renaming.md

-Associated **data** definitions are particularly interesting, as they not only introduces, but also value level entities, namely the data constructors.
+Associated **data** definitions are particularly interesting, as they not only introduce types, but also value level entities, namely the data constructors.
 During renaming, we enter the names of all data constructors that an associated data type defines into the global `RdrName` environment by extending the function `RnNames.getLocalDeclBinders` such that it traverses instance declarations, too.
 We are careful not to add the data type constructor multiple times by ignoring them in instance declarations.
 The global `RdrName` environment only ever contains the type constructor introduced in the class declaration (i.e, the `RdrName` of an associated data type maps to the `Name` of the AT declaration in the class).

 ---